hande-qmc/hande/documentation/hubbard.rst

     Warning: these files can become very large, so care should be taken when not re-using the same filenames.
+**ascii_format**
+    The default format for restart files is binary, as for the most part the files are meant purely for reading by Hubbard, and having the file in human-readable ASCII format is both wasteful of space and unnecessary.

+    If the ascii_format keyword is specified, however, this overrides the default and the restart file is written out in ASCII.
+Beware; these files can become very large.
 **restart** [*id*]
     Optional integer.